-Things going on in the Broadcast Industry that might interest you.
+Things going on in the Broadcast Industry or elsewhere that might interest you.

 2/24/21 - It was not a good week for retail electronics stores.

 Fry's Electronics abruptly closed today - some 31 stores in 9 states - and the website is gone.

 Best Buy laid off 5,000 employees and is planning to close a number of stores, as they shift more to online marketing.

 1/29/21 - Ed Stolz, who has been fighting with the FCC for 25 years over a station he sold in Sacramento, and with the court system over fees due for music licensing, etc, has been ordered to surrender to US Marshalls by February 2nd.
 The court appointed receiver requested jail time as Stolz is said to be interfering with the court-ordered sale of his stations to pay judgements.

 Stortz was arrested by US Marshals but released the next day - and promptly filed another appeal over the sale of his stations by the Court.

 1/26/21 - Backhoe fade of a Verizon FIOS cable caused major Internet disruptions on the East Coast Tuesday.
 Aftereffects are still being resolved.